A metric approach to zero-free regions for $L$-functions: Introduction

 \subsection{Acknowledgements}

 The author thanks Jesse Thorner for suggesting this project and providing valuable guidance and support throughout its development.
 The author also thanks Dimitris Koukoulopoulos and Alexandru Pascadi for helpful comments on the manuscript.
+The author is also grateful to the anonymous referee for their insightful feedback and valuable suggestions, which have significantly enhanced both the clarity and quality of the manuscript.
 All numerical computations were carried out using Mathematica 14.